greyvortex/Phantom_toolbox/README.md

  .
 Finds the directory of any website using a wordlist<br/>
  .
 Wordlist contains directory names from various sources reliable for most of the scans ... <br/>
  .
 If you want to use custom wordlist, you will have to add the path manually.<br/>
-   You can use `-dir` for directory enumeration.<br>
+   You can use `-dir` for directory enumeration.<br><br>
-`Now has a Built-in Log Manager and Update Manager.` `Under Development, So few things might not work as intended`
+>Has Built-In Log manager and Update manager.
+>This Project is Not complete for large work, but can do simple enumeration for now.